jly02/jly02/README.md

 ### Hi, I'm Jonathan! 🐼

-I'm a fourth-year computer science major at the University of Washington.
+I'm a recent graduate who majored in computer science and minored in applied mathematics at the University of Washington.
 My interests span several theoretical and applied disciplines, including computational complexity theory, logic and programming languages, and formal methods.

 ### What I'm Up To